poga/lua53-notes/src/function_closure.md

 } Closure;
 ```

-`CClosure` and `LClosure` both contains its upvalues and ClosureHeader.
+`CClosure` and `LClosure` both contain its upvalues and ClosureHeader.
 However, `CClosure` is just a function pointer and doesn't have a `Proto`.

-With `ClosureHeader`, `Closure` are also chained together into a linked-list for garbage collection.
+With `ClosureHeader`, closures are also chained together into a linked-list for garbage collection.